 Problems with the nerves controlling erections are also often seen in men with diabetes.

-- Neurologic causes.
-Several neurological problems can lead to ED.
-For instance, multiple sclerosis, stroke,
+Nervous system causes.
+Several nervous system problems can lead to ED.
+These include multiple sclerosis,

-and spinal cord and nerve injuries.
-Nerve damage from pelvic surgeries can cause ED.
+stroke, and spinal cord and nerve injuries.
+Nerve damage from pelvic surgeries can

 drops, and cancer chemotherapy medicines are just some of the many medicines that